Skip to main content

 Where Colorado seniors should start first

-If this sounds like you Try this first What it can help with Where to apply
+If this sounds like you Try this first What it may help with Where to start

-You already have Health First Colorado Use your adult dental benefit Exams, cleanings, fillings, extractions, root canals, crowns, dentures, and more when covered Use the HCPF dental page before you call a dentist
+You already have Health First Colorado Use your adult dental benefit Exams, cleanings, x-rays, fillings, extractions, root canals, crowns, dentures, and other covered services Use the HCPF dental page before calling dental offices

-You may qualify for Medicaid Apply for Health First Colorado Full health coverage plus dental benefits if approved Start at Colorado PEAK and keep copies
+You may qualify for Medicaid Apply for Health First Colorado Medical coverage plus dental benefits if approved Use Colorado PEAK or a county office

-You are 60 or older, low income, and not eligible for Medicaid dental Senior Dental Program Discounted dental care through approved grantees Check the county grantee list for a nearby provider
+You are 60 or older and not eligible for Medicaid dental Senior Dental Program Dental care through approved grantees with set co-pays by service Check the county grantee list before calling

-You need major dental work and cannot pay Dental Lifeline Network Donated care for eligible people, not emergency or cosmetic care Review Dental Lifeline Colorado before applying
+You need major care and have no way to cover it Dental Lifeline Network Donated dental treatment for eligible people, not emergency or cosmetic care Review Dental Lifeline Colorado and current county status

-You are a veteran VA dental rules Some veterans can get all needed care; others may only get limited or insurance options Read the VA dental page before calling
+You are a veteran VA dental rules Some veterans qualify for any needed care; others may qualify for limited care or insurance options Check the VA dental page before calling

 Key Colorado facts that affect dental care